 - 19. Increase in ambient noise levels at the northbound High Peaks Rest Area and nearby residences shall be no greater than as projected in the Noise Impact Assessment Report. - 20.
-Prior to commencement of crushing or processing of materials, a berm at least 20 feet in height, but no more than 40 feet in height, which may consist of stockpiled sand, gravel, cobble, or crushed stone materials excavated from the site, shall be constructed and maintained immediately southwest of the crusher and screener shown on the Site Plan Map.
+A berm at least 20 feet in height, but no more than 40 feet in height, which may consist of stockpiled sand, gravel, cobble, or crushed stone materials excavated from the site, shall be maintained immediately southwest of the crusher and screener shown on the Site Plan Map.
 The berm shall be maintained at a height which screens the crusher from view from the northbound High Peaks Rest Area for as long as the crusher remains on the site.
 The existing berm along the southeast boundary of the sand and gravel extraction shall remain in place.